Abel-G/alx-low_level_programming/0x1A-hash_tables/README.md

-This is C hash project
+# 0x1A.
+C - Hash tables